fleipe/tibia-house-scrapper/README.md

 ## Overview

 This Python script utilizes Selenium to scrape information about rented houses in the popular online game Tibia.
-It allows users to specify a world and town, navigate to the Tibia website, and extract details about houses marked as "passed by" or any other relevant information.
+It allows users to specify a world and town, navigate to the Tibia website, and extract details about houses marked as "moving out" or any other relevant information.

 ## Features